Cancer kills more children in the U.S. than any other disease.

 Four Diamonds is on a mission to change this reality.

-Because of the community's steady and generous support, Four Diamonds has been able to assist 100% of the childhood cancer patients who have been treated at Penn State Hershey.
+Because of the community's steady and generous support, Four Diamonds has been able to assist 100 percent of the childhood cancer patients who have been treated at Penn State Children's Hospital.

 Once again, Penn State Children's Hospital was recognized as one of the top 50 hospitals in the nation for childhood cancer care.
 The Children's Hospital was also recognized for seven other specialties in U.S. News & World Report's 2015-16 rankings.

 Meet our Four Diamonds families and join the fight to conquer childhood cancer.

 Christopher Millard was 11 years old when he was first diagnosed with cancer.
 Shortly before he lost his three-year battle with cancer, he wrote a story about a great knight who sought out the four diamonds of Courage, Wisdom, Honesty and Strength, in order to be released from the grips of an evil sorceress.
 These diamonds symbolized the attributes that Chris believed were necessary to overcome cancer.
 Read Chris' story.

 In honor of their son, Christopher's parents, Charles and Irma Millard, founded Four Diamonds to assist children and their families in their fight against childhood cancer.
 Through Four Diamonds, Chris Millard and his legendary story live on and serve as a beacon of hope for children and their families fighting cancer.

 Four Diamonds and Penn State Health Milton S. Hershey Medical Center entered into a charter with the mission of conquering childhood cancer by assisting children treated at Penn State Children’s Hospital and their families through superior care, comprehensive support and innovative research.